Springvale Botanical Cemetery Will Transform The Way You View Cemeteries Forever

 Our dedicated team care for over 80,000 trees and over 30,000 roses scattered throughout Springvale Botanical Cemetery's various formal and informal garden displays, keeping the grounds in pristine condition year round.
 Available to the public, the ever-popular rose pruning demonstrations take place annually.
 These are a great way to meet some of our team and learn industry tips and tricks for growing and maintaining your own roses.

 In our modern lifestyle, we often don't take the time needed to grieve.
-The Centre for Care and Wellbeing was established to help those grieving adapt to their new reality and to offer support.
+The Centre for Care & Wellbeing was established to help those grieving adapt to their new reality and to offer support.
 Located next to Springvale Botanical Cemetery, the centre provides a range of programs focused on wellness for the ultimate benefit of our client families.

 We are proud of the community space we have created and encourage everyone to visit and discover what makes Springvale Botanical Cemetery such an extraordinary destination.